-Native Title Assessment The terms of the authorisation for the commencement of any infrastructure construction activity on the areas of the Major Dooley Library categorised as General Community Use, should include a Native Title assessment and validation under the Native Title Act 1993 to be carried out by Council's Native Title Manager.
-Aboriginal Land Claim The terms of the authorization for the commencement of any infrastructure construction activity on the areas of the Major Dooley Library categorized as General Community Use should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act, 1983.
+Native Title Assessment The terms of the authorisation for the commencement of any infrastructure construction activity on the areas of the Leeton Racecourse categorised as Park, should include a Native Title assessment and validation under the Native Title Act 1993 to be carried out by Council's Native Title Manager.
+Aboriginal Land Claim The terms of the authorisation for the commencement of any infrastructure construction activity on the areas of the Leeton Racecourse categorised as Park should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.
 If a claim is registered on the land activity cannot commence until the claim is resolved.
-Infrastructure Any necessary infrastructure to service the purpose of the land may be constructed.
+Infrastructure Any necessary infrastructure to service purpose of the land may be constructed.
 Services and Utilities Services and utilities such as water supply, sewerage, electricity supply, gas and telecommunications may be constructed, maintained or repaired on the land.
-General Maintenance General maintenance will match the level and type of use.
+General Maintenance General maintenance will match the level and type of use and wherever possible users will be encouraged to help.
 Areas held under lease, licence or regular occupancy shall be maintained by the user.
 Existing assets on the land shall be identified and measures taken to maintain them in a satisfactory manner.
+The Council may make arrangements for community groups to undertake maintenance for specific facilities on Council's behalf.
 Energy Efficiency Measures shall be taken to improve the energy efficiency of all buildings and activities carried out on the land.
 Measures shall include use of energy efficient lighting, periodic auditing of energy use, and appropriate orientation of any new buildings to incorporate passive solar design principles.
-Lighting Where appropriate, adequate lighting shall be provided to ensure public safety and security for buildings and amenities as far as possible.
+Lighting Where appropriate, adequate lighting shall be provided on the land to ensure public safety and security for buildings and amenities as far as possible.
 Floodlighting Floodlights shall be designed and operated to minimize glare and spillage of light to adjoining properties.
 Where possible floodlights should comply with AS2560.

 Fences Fences may be constructed and shall be in accordance with any standards or guidelines adopted by Council.
 Signs Signs may be erected on the land in accordance with State Environmental Policy and any adopted Development Control Code and Policy.

-Access and Occupation The Plan of Management seeks to facilitate access to the land to enable its use for its reserved purposes.
+Access and Occupation The Plan of Management seeks to facilitate access to the land to enable its use for recreational purposes.
 Access Access to the land may be limited by Council at times where this may interfere with works or may have an adverse effect on the land.
-Public Access Public access to land to which this Plan of Management applies can be denied only to assist rehabilitation or protection of special items of significance or where a lease has been granted, but shall not otherwise be denied.
-Footpaths Adequate footpaths in the immediate vicinity of the Major Dooley Library are maintained Physical Access Provide adequate physical access to all facilities at the Major Dooley Library site.
-The site is to be accessible to people with a disability.
-Directional and informational signage are readable and easily understood Occupation by Adjoining Land Owners Where Council is aware of occupation or encroachment by private landowners onto the land, measures will be taken to prevent this occurring.
+Public Access Public access to land to which this Plan of Management applies can be denied to assist rehabilitation or protection of special items of significance or where a lease has been granted, but shall not otherwise be denied.
+Occupation by Adjoining Land Owners Where Council is aware of occupation or encroachment by private landowners onto the land, measures will be taken to prevent this occurring.
 Roads and Parking Roads and parking areas may be constructed or reconstructed to a safe all weather standard.
 New roads and parking areas may be constructed.
 In cases where significant new roadworks are proposed, a master plan should be prepared and the works constructed in accordance with the plan.
-Suitable disability parking is provided close to access points for the facility.
-Directional signage is readable and easily understood.